amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Fragment id
 Big data packets are split into smaller ones.
 The fragment ids assigned to packets are counting downwards towards zero.
 This way the receiver knows how many fragments are left until a full packet has been received.
 For example, if a message is split into three fragments, the first fragment will have fragment id 2, the second one will have fragment id 1, and the last one fragment id 0.

+### Connection signature
+The server sends its connection signature in its response to the client's SYN packet.
+The client sends its connection signature in the CONNECT packet.
+Other SYN/CONNECT packets have this field set to 0.

+If present, the connection signature is the first 4 bytes of a HMAC based on the perceived ip and port of the other end point.
+However, the key used to calculate this hash seems to be initialized to a random value, thus resulting in an unverifiable hash.

 ## V0 Format
 This format is only used by the friends server, and possibly some 3DS games.